TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

    See `Test Docker installation  <https://docs.docker.com/get-started/#test-docker-installation>`__

-In our spelling, this would be "Test Docker Installation"
+In our spelling, this would be "Test Docker Installation".

 How this looks: